stg-tud/type-pragmatics/VeritasSpoofax/README.md

 "First-Order Theorem Proving and VAMPIRE" by Laura Kovács and Andrei Voronkov

-##NOTE: Restructuring Branch##
+##NOTE: This part of the project will be outdated soon##

-Note that on this branch (restructuring), we started restructuring Veritas to a stand-alone SBT library which one can use independent of Spoofax.
+Note that we are currently restructuring Veritas to a stand-alone SBT library which one can use independent of Spoofax.
 However, currently, the former Spoofax part of the project can still be used with the Veritas SBT project like previously.
 This README describes how to get the Spoofax part running with the new setup.

+The old version of Veritas, where the Scala and the Veritas-Spoofax project were still completely integrated with each other is available on the master branch under Tag "PreRestructuing" (including setup instructions).
+Note that the old version also relied on an outdated Spoofax version (1.5).

 ## How to install VeritasSpoofax ##